Telling others of your plans to go

 Little old ladies will tell you it is a shame your kid will grow up dumb.
 They won’t.

 Others will tell you of children coming back from years of overseas travel, and being so much brighter than their peers, they will skip a grade.

 If you practice this and make it part of life before you leave, the transition will be easier.

-What you want to remember is you are an adult, and you have made this wise decision after thought, and goal planning.
+What you want to remember is you are an adult, and you have made this wise decision after giving it a serious thought, and proper goal planning.

 You are ready for the next chapter of life.

-I was blessed with a mother (God rest her soul), that always reared us to be free to follow any career path we chose, as long as we were happy.
+I was blessed with a mother (God rest her soul), who taught us to always be free to follow any career path we chose, as long as we were happy.
 What a woman!

 Take your time to prepare for your trip, and take your time to tell people.
 You may want to keep it a secret for a while – I did!

 If you want to start a new chapter of life, and not keep your home because it is too much work, then don’t.